 The only platform covered is Shopify Exchange which is just one of many platforms you can use.
 Consider not many people will know about this platform unless they have used Shopify already or have a store so the potential audience of buyers is limited.

 It would have been better if Chris had covered Flippa which is my preferred platform of choice.

 Module 11: Course Wrap Up

 A short video just running through the main points of the course.
-Nothing really beneficial here simply a recap.
+Appears to be a simple recap.

 Module 12: Bonus Material / Useful Links

 This is a bit of a mixed bag in terms of content topics.
 Here are all of the bonuses provided:

 - Must Have Shopify Apps